for-giobbe/phy/Building a Tree in a ML Framework.md

 The functioning of aLRT is quite interesting as well:

-> The approximate likelihood ratio test (aLRT) for branches is closely related to the conventional LRT.
+> The approximate likelihood ratio test (aLRT) for branches is closely related to a conventional LRT.
-> It uses the test statistics 2(L1 −L0), where L1 (alternative hypothesis) is the log-likelihood of the current tree and L0 (null hypothesis) is the
+> The standard LRT uses the test statistics 2(L1 −L0), where L1 (alternative hypothesis) is the log-likelihood of the current tree
-> log-likelihood of the same tree, but with the branch of interest being collapsed.
+> and L0 (null hypothesis) is the log-likelihood of the same tree, but with the branch of interest being collapsed.
-> The aLRT assesses that the branch being studied provides a significant gain in likelihood,
-> in comparison with the null hypothesis that involves collapsing that branch but
-> leaving the rest of the tree topology identical.
 > The aLRT approximates this test statistics in a slightly conservative but practical way,
 > where L2 corresponds to the second best NNI configuration around the branch of interest.
 > Such test is fast because the log-likelihood value L2 is computed by optimising only over
 > the branch of interest and the four adjacent branches, while other parameters are fixed at
 > their optimal values corresponding to the best ML tree.
- Thus, the aLRT does not account for other
-> possible topologies that would be highly likely but quite different from the current topology.
+> Thus, the aLRT does not account for other possible topologies that would be highly likely but quite different from the current topology.
 > This implies that the aLRT performs well when the data contains a clear phylogenetic
 > signal, but not as well in the opposite case, where it tends to give a local view on
-> the branch of interest and be liberal.
-Note also that parametric branch supports are
+> the branch of interest only.

-> based on the assumption that the evolutionary model used to infer the trees is the correct one.
+> Note that parametric branch supports are based on the assumption that the evolutionary model used to infer the trees is the correct one.
 > The rational behind the aLRT clearly differs from bootstrap.
-> Basically, while aLRT values are derived from testing hypotheses, the
-> bootstrap proportion is a repeatability measure.
-Also, computing aLRT values is
+> Basically, while aLRT values are derived from testing hypotheses, the bootstrap proportion is a repeatability measure.
-> much faster than getting bootstrap supports and has a negligible computational cost in comparison with tree building.
-> Note however that SH-like branch supports are non-parametric, just as are the bootstrap proportions.
-In
-> fact, they often provide similar results as the bootstrap

 Adapted from:
 _Guindon et al., 2009.
 Estimating maximum likelihood phylogenies with PhyML.
 David Posada.
 Bioinformatics for DNA Sequence Analysis,